yohaohge/CPP/STL_Vector.md

 ## How vector work?
 The basic idea of vector is that when we use out of space, we alloc a new big space and remove datas to new space, then free the old space.

 We suppose the size of old space is n, and how much should the size of new space be?
 Obviously n+1 is not a good idea because if we add one more element to the vector, it should alloc new space and remove data again. how about n+2,n+3...?
-A clever strategy is 2*n which is used be by many implemnets of STL.
+A clever strategy is 2*n which is used be by many implementations of STL.

-## What can we learn from the implements of vector?
+## What can we learn from the implementation of vector?